kitnil/awesome/README.md

 - [Starhub](https://github.com/Github-Web-Apps/Starhub) - :octocat: All about your Github account, public and private activity, watch stars, followers and much more.
 - [sentinl](https://github.com/sentinl/sentinl) - Kibana Alert & Report App for Elasticsearch
 - [umlet](https://github.com/umlet/umlet) - Free UML Tool for Fast UML Diagrams
-- [monkeytype](https://github.com/Miodec/monkeytype) - A minimalistic typing test
+- [monkeytype](https://github.com/Miodec/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
+Test yourself in various modes, track your progress and improve your speed.
 - [ttv-ublock](https://github.com/odensc/ttv-ublock) - Blocking ads on that certain streaming website
 - [vanilla-todo](https://github.com/morris/vanilla-todo) - A case study on viable techniques for vanilla web development.
 - [squareup](https://github.com/manilarome/squareup) - A sleek and modern startpage